BogdanGeorgian91/todolist/README.md

 # todolist
 You can see the project live here: https://simple-todolist01.netlify.app/

-It's my first JavaScript focused website.
+It's my second completed project and I've focused on JavaScript functionality.
 I didn't know at the time but it turns out it's one of the most common projects chosen by beginners to built.
 Nevertheless, it was a stepping stone for me, as a beginner, to build it without following a tutorial.

 ![alt text](https://raw.githubusercontent.com/BogdanGeorgian91/todolist/main/todoproject.JPG)